codemeasandwich/hyper-element/README.md

  }) //END my-friends
 ```

-In this example the values return from the promise are used.
+In this example, the values returned from the promise are used.
 As the "values" from a fragment function(if provided) takes priority over values passed in from render.

 Ouput: